 Cayman Enterprise City Reaffirms Commitment to The Next Generation of Caymanian Innovators with the Relaunch of Enterprise Cayman.

-Grand Cayman, Cayman Islands (9 October 2021) – The Enterprise Cayman workforce development initiative by Cayman Enterprise City (CEC) in partnership with Cayman Islands’ special economic zone companies (SEZCs) has officially relaunched as a non-profit organisation (NPO) and educational arm of the CEC special economic zones (SEZs) development project.
+George Town, Grand Cayman, Cayman Islands (9 October 2021) – The Enterprise Cayman workforce development initiative by Cayman Enterprise City (CEC) in partnership with Cayman Islands’ special economic zone companies (SEZCs) has officially relaunched as a non-profit organisation (NPO) and educational arm of the CEC special economic zones (SEZs) development project.